ringbuffer-org/computer_music_basics/website/posts/SuperCollider/envelopes.rst

 Triggering it
 =============

-The envelope generator line can now be evaluated to retrigger the kick.
+The SynthDef can now be used to create a node on the server.
+It receives two arguments for gain and pitch:
-It will keep on droning, but already has the characteristic punch:

 .. code-block:: supercollider

-  {Out.kr(0,EnvGen.kr(~env, doneAction: Done.freeSelf))}.play
+    Synth(\kick, [1,300])

+Once the envelope is finished, the '''Done.freeSelf''' will remove the whole node from the server.
+When multiple envelopes are used within a node, the first one to finish will free the node, if set to '''doneAction: Done.freeSelf'''.
+Other doneActions can help prevent this ('''Done.none''').

 -----